swensonhe/strapi-firebase-auth/README.md

 plugin.
 If the file doesn't exist, create it manually.
 If you already have configurations for other plugins, add the `firebase-auth` section to your existing `plugins` configuration.

-To ensure the security of sensitive information, we have implemented a robust encryption process for the Firebase config JSON file in this project.
-The encrypted data is then stored as a hash in the database.
-Follow the steps below to set up and integrate Firebase with Strapi securely.

 ```js
 module.exports = () => ({
     // ...